tincerti/tincerti.github.io/_pages/about.md

 I received my Ph.D. from Yale University (2022) and B.A. from UC Berkeley (2012), and previously worked as a Data Scientist at TrueCar and as an economic consultant at Compass Lexecon.

 {% comment %}
-and an affiliate of the [Program on U.S.-Japan Relations](https://programs.wcfia.harvard.edu/us-japan) and the [Research Cluster on Business & Government](https://projects.iq.harvard.edu/wrc22-business-and-government).
 {% endcomment %}